Does the thought of “putting yourself out there” make you run for the hills?

 For example, here’s what one Introverted Alpha client said about why he enlisted our 1:1 support:

 I want to be able to live life on my terms, and I feel like I’ve managed to reach that level in other aspects of my life.
 Now I’m turning my attention to this.

-If you want to live life on your own terms as well, you have GOT to develop the skills and wherewithal to do it.
+If you want to live life on your own terms as well, check out our 1:1 dating coaching program for introverted men.

 And if you’re not ready to dive in just yet, check out our ebook on developing your own uniquely attractive vibe.
 It has a lot of the core principles as the first module of our coaching program, so it will be quite helpful for you.
 Get your copy for free here.